operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/references/logging.md

 ## Non-default logging

-If you do not want to use `logr` as your logging tool, you can remove `logr`-specific statements without issue from your operator's code, including the `logr` [setup code][code_set_logger] in `main.go`, and add your own.
+If you do not want to use `logr` as your logging tool, you can remove `logr`-specific statements without issue from your operator's code, including the `logr` setup code in `main.go`, and add your own.
 Note that removing `logr` setup code will prevent `controller-runtime` from logging.

 [godoc_logr]:https://godoc.org/github.com/go-logr/logr